Canon 1D Mark III vs 7D Mark II

 One difference between the cameras concerns the presence of an on-board flash.
 The 7D Mark II has one, while the 1D Mark III does not.
 While the built-in flash of the 7D Mark II is not very powerful, it can at times be useful as a fill-in light.

 The 1D Mark III writes its imaging data to Compact Flash or SDHC cards, while the 7D Mark II uses Compact Flash or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 7D Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark III and Canon EOS 7D Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.